Patrick Ntsoelengoe: Playing career

 Ntsoelengoe spent almost his entire career with Kaizer Chiefs in his home country.
 During the local offseason he usually played in the United States and Canada.

 In total he played 11 seasons in the North American Soccer League, beginning in 1973 with the Miami Toros.
 He is also a member of the National Soccer Hall of Fame.

 He made his name, however, with the Minnesota Kicks and enhanced his reputation with Toronto Blizzard.
 A quiet man with incredible skills, it is quite remarkable that his soccer career was confined to South Africa and North America.
 He acquired his nickname from his father, Daniel, who was also one of South Africa's top players.
 While Ace spent his summers in Canada or in the United States, he returned home during the winter to play for the Kaizer Chiefs, a club with an enormous following in Johannesburg.
 Ace played there from the early 1970s to the mid-1980s.
 An idol in his own country, Ace spent only one season with Miami, missed the 1974 season but returned to the NASL in 1975 to play for the Denver Dynamos.

 When that franchise moved to Minnesota in 1976, he moved along with them and thus began the first of six highly successful years with the Kicks.
 He was acquired by Toronto Blizzard in December 1981, when the Kicks were about to fold, and became a key figure in the Blizzard's rise to become one of the top NASL teams.
 He played for Minnesota in Soccer Bowl 76 and for Toronto in Soccer Bowl 83 and the Soccer Bowl Series of 1984.
 Nominally a midfielder, he constantly pushed forward into attacking positions and often scored more goals than strikers.
 In 1986, he returned to play with Toronto Blizzard in the National Soccer League.

 Ntsoelengoe represented South Africa in 1977 versus Rhodesia.

 Managing career

 In 1985, he tried to start up his own team like Kaizer Motaung had.
 He called it Ace's Mates.
-It only ran for one year, but he was the manager.
+It only ran for one year.

 In 1997, he was manager of the South Africa U23 team.